 If you are looking out for hypoallergenic products, do go through the ingredient list of the product rather than fully trusting the claims on the label.
 You might be surprised to find that some “hypoallergenic” products contain ingredients that are known allergens!

 Used commonly on many labels, “non-comedogenic” products claim to reduce pimples and improve acne by not clogging your pores.
 How can someone say no to a skincare product that claims not to clog your pores?
-Alas, similar to the point above, there are no approved or set rules for using the term “non-comedogenic” in skincare labels.
+Alas, similar to the point above, there are no set rules for using the term “non-comedogenic” in skincare labels.

 Without any regulations, it can be hard to determine if the product in question is actually what it claims to be.
 One general rule that we can apply when looking for a non-comedogenic product is the product consistency.